Investors

 The Committee has the authority to have analyses and studies made on all matters within its competence.

-Minutes will be drawn up of the meetings of the Committee, and they will be signed by the Committee's chair and secretary.
-The minutes will be discussed by the Board of Directors of the company.
+Minutes will be drawn up of the meetings of the Committee, and they will be signed at least by the Committee's chair and secretary.
+The minutes will be made available to the members of the Board of Directors.
+The matters addressed at the Committee's meetings will be reported to and discussed by the Board of Directors of the company.
 The Committee will also otherwise report on its operations on a regular basis.

 Board members